Project-Platypus/Platypus/README.md

 2. **Parallelization** - Platypus is designed from the bottom up with parallelization in mind.

-3. **Compatability with Python Ecosystem** - Python supports many powerful modeling and analysis frameworks, and Platypus is designed with these in mind.
+3. **Compatibility with Python Ecosystem** - Python supports many powerful modeling and analysis frameworks, and Platypus is designed with these in mind.
 Integration into tools such as OpenMDAO are built-in.